-An air embolism—also called a gas embolism—is when an air bubble or air bubbles enter a vein or artery and block it.
-When the embolism enters a vein, it is called a venous air embolism.
-When the air enters an artery, it is called an arterial air embolism.
+When an air bubble enters a vein, it’s called a venous air embolism.
+When an air bubble enters an artery, it’s called an arterial air embolism.

 A syringe or IV can accidentally inject air into your veins.
-Air can also enter your veins or arteries through a catheter that is inserted into them.
+Air can also enter your veins or arteries through a catheter that’s inserted into them.

 Doctors and nurses are trained to avoid allowing air to enter the veins and arteries during medical and surgical procedures.
-They are also trained to recognize an air embolism and treat it if one does occur.
+They’re also trained to recognize an air embolism and treat it if one does occur.

-An air embolism can sometimes occur if there is trauma to your lung.
+An air embolism can sometimes occur if there’s trauma to your lung.
 For example, if your lung is compromised after an accident, you might be put on a breathing ventilator.
 This ventilator could force air into a damaged vein or artery.

-You can get an air embolism while scuba diving.
-This is possible if you hold your breath for too long when under water or if you surface from the water too quickly.
+You can also get an air embolism while scuba diving.
+This is possible if you hold your breath for too long when you’re under water or if you surface from the water too quickly.

 These actions can cause the air sacs in your lungs, called alveoli, to rupture.
 When the alveoli rupture, air may move to your arteries, resulting in an air embolism.

 In rare instances, blowing air into the vagina during oral sex can cause an air embolism.
-In this case, the air embolism can occur if there is a tear or injury in the vagina or uterus.
-The risk is higher in pregnant women, who may have a tear in their placentae.
+In this case, the air embolism can occur if there’s a tear or injury in the vagina or uterus.
+The risk is higher in pregnant women, who may have a tear in their placenta.

 A minor air embolism may cause very mild symptoms, or none at all.
 Symptoms of a severe air embolism might include:

-Doctors might suspect that you have an air embolism if you are experiencing symptoms, and something happened to you that could cause such a condition, like a surgery or lung injury.
+Doctors might suspect that you have an air embolism if you’re experiencing symptoms and something recently happened to you that could cause such a condition, such as a surgery or lung injury.

 Doctors use equipment that monitor airway sounds, heart sounds, breathing rate, and blood pressure to detect air embolisms during surgeries.

 In some cases, your doctor will know how the air is entering your body.
-In these situations, he or she will correct the problem to prevent future embolisms.
+In these situations, they will correct the problem to prevent future embolisms.

-Your doctor may also position you to sit up, to help stop the embolism from traveling to your brain, heart, and lungs.
-You may also be given medications, such as adrenaline, to keep your heart pumping.
+Your doctor may also place you in a sitting position to help stop the embolism from traveling to your brain, heart, and lungs.
+You may also take medications, such as adrenaline, to keep your heart pumping.

 If possible, your doctor will remove the air embolism through surgery.
 Another treatment option is hyperbaric oxygen therapy.
-This is a painless treatment during which you are placed in a steel high-pressurized room that delivers 100 percent oxygen.
-This therapy can cause an air embolism to shrink, so it can be absorbed into your bloodstream without causing any damage.
+This is a painless treatment during which you occupy a steel, high-pressurized room that delivers 100 percent oxygen.
+This therapy can cause an air embolism to shrink so it can be absorbed into your bloodstream without causing any damage.